WEAAD Online Forum

 About this event

-ARAS has held an annual World Elder Abuse Awareness Day (WEAAD) conference for the past 16 years, and this year, similar to the past two years, will be hosting the conference online, with 'Building Resilience' as the theme.
+ARAS has held an annual World Elder Abuse Awareness Day (WEAAD) conference for the past 17 years, and this year, similar to the past two years, will be hosting the conference online, with 'Elder Abuse - perception vs reality' as the theme.

 We can all do our part to improve the overall wellbeing of older Australians.
 The support of family, friends and community services can assist older people in retaining control of their lives, enhancing their wellbeing and helping them to maintain their independence at home.
-Together we can work together to ensure older people are aware of the supports available, and how to access them and

 See it.
 Stop it.
 Prevent it.
 There's no excuse for abuse